A Trust is usually established by a Trust Deed. This document appoints the Trustees, sets out who the Beneficiaries are, and the Trust’s terms.

 A Bare Trust is where there are no Trust purposes except for the Trustees to hold the funds for the benefit of the Beneficiary.
-The funds held in a Bare Trust are usually taxed as if the Beneficiary holds the funds and forms part of the Beneficiary’s estate when they die.
+The funds held in a Bare Trust are usually taxed on inheritance as if the Beneficiary holds the funds and forms part of the Beneficiary’s estate when they die.
 So long as the Beneficiary is over 16 and has capacity, they can insist that the Trustees pay the Trust funds to them at any time.

 In a Discretionary Trust, the Trustees are given an element of discretion regarding the extent to which Beneficiaries will benefit.
 For example, the Truster can name a “class” of beneficiaries (such as “my children”) but allow the Trustees the ability to select which members of that class shall inherit, how much they receive, and when they receive it.

 This is commonly used in relation to the property.
 It provides someone with the right to occupy the property for a period of time – typically until that individual dies or formally gives up the occupancy.
 This person is known as the “liferenter”.
 The liferenter does not own the property- they just have the right to occupy it.
 The Beneficiary will be the person who owns the property when the liferent ends.
 For example, a Liferent Trust could be set up allowing a spouse to continue to reside in the property, and when this occupancy comes to an end, the children become the property owners.